Photography and ultralight backpacking don’t exactly go well together.

 Are you torn between getting a wide-angle prime or a wide-angle zoom?

 If you are really trying to optimize for weight, primes are the choice for you.
-They are lighter and have wider maximum apertures than their zoom counterparts.
-I loved using my Nikon 20mm f1.8 before I switched to mirrorless.
+They are lighter and faster than their zoom counterparts.
+I loved using my Nikon 20mm f1.8 before I switched to Fujifilm.
 I shot handheld with it even at sunset and sunrise, and it was wide enough for astrophotography.

 The downside of primes for landscape photography is that compositions are limited when there’s just no space to zoom with your feet, as is often the case in nature (edge of a cliff, edge of a lake, narrow hiking trail, etc.).